 |Unit of measurement||

 Dwellings failing the minimum standard are those posing a Category 1 hazard under the Housing Health and Safety Rating System (HHSRS).
 From 2008 the survey is able to estimate the presence of 26 of the 29 HHSRS hazards.
 However to maintain consistency and avoid a break in the time series from 2006, Decent Homes estimates continue to be based on 15 hazards for the 'minimum standard' criterion.
-Estimates for the HHSRS tables (DA4101-3) are based on the 26 hazards covered by the survey.
+Estimates based on the 26 hazards covered by the survey are available in the HHSRS tables (DA4101-3).
 For more information see A Decent Home -Definition and guidance for implementation.

 The Washington Group on Disability Statistics are often used to provide a cross-nationally comparable population-based measures of disability.
 Please see the article Measuring disability - comparing approaches for a comparison between the GSS Harmonised measure (used here) and the Washington Group measure.